integrationsbulletproof/bulletproof-bpcheckout-lite/README.txt

 = 1.0.21 =
 Added zip code denial reason at the Checkout
 = 1.0.22 =
-Added custom logger to the Wordpress Logs
+Added custom logger to the WordPress Logs
 = 1.0.24 =
 Remove unused admin notices
 = 1.0.25 =